siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 900 Back Cover.md

 The result is a reconstruction in which the Maxwell equations are identified as the complementary rotations of a single flow, with `E` and `B` as complementary aspects of that flow.

-Quantization begins as topological closure, mass is energy transport closing on itself under the self-refraction principle, force is bookkeeping for momentum transfer, and gravity emerges as refraction of energy flow.
+When the flow organizes in standing-wave patterns, quantization naturally follows.

+Then, if matter is standing waves of energy flow, gravity follows.

 This is not a denial of mathematics.
 It is a refusal to mistake mathematical maps for the territory they describe.